A Mighty Girl's top picks of the best new books for children and teens about incredible women from around the world.

 Meet an alphabet of women artists in this inspiring book of twenty-six capsule biographies!
 Within its pages, you'll meet painters, sculptors, photographers, and more.
 The letters don't refer women's names, but to short phrases that summarize her iconic work: "D is for Dots" for Yayoi Kusama, "S is for Spider" for Louise Bourgeois.
 An additional paragraph provides a few more details about each artist's life, work, and influence.
 With a diverse selection of women both past and present, this book, perfect for fans of Rad American Women A-Z, is sure to pique an interest in these creative women.

 When Beate Sirota Gordon was 5 years old, her family left Europe to avoid rising anti-Semitism — and ended up in Japan.
 Gordon grew up immersed in her new country, learning its language fluently.
 But that didn't mean she loved everything about its culture, particularly not the way it treated girls and women.
 During World War II, she went to college in California, and learned more about American battles for women's rights, and when she was selected for a job as a translator for the delegation helping draft Japan's post-war constitution — at the age of only 22 — she made the bold choice to ensure that women's suffrage and equality were enshrined within it.
-This compelling picture book celebrates Gordon's story, nearly forgotten because so much of her work was classified, and how women can support one another in their fight for rights.
+This vibrant, detailed picture book biography celebrates Gordon's story, nearly forgotten because so much of her work was classified, and how women can support one another in their fight for rights.

 In 1778, the British have occupied the town of Setauket... but right under their noses, George Washington's spy ring known as the Culper Ring is collecting intelligence.
 And right in the middle of it is Anna Strong, a daring young woman who used handkerchiefs on a clothesline to send messages and took advantage of her anonymity as a woman to slip right through the redcoats' guard.
 In this book from the Spy on History series, kids will learn more about this neglected Revolutionary War hero — and, with the help of spycraft tools included in the book, will solve the mystery of Strong's last letter!
 This exciting telling is perfect for any budding spy.
 For another book about Strong, we recommend Anna Strong: A Spy During the American Revolution for ages 6 to 9.